Ajahn Pasanno → Books by Ajahn Pasanno→ Tag [Ajahn Pasanno]

 Download audio (24:39)

-3. The commentaries contast the Five Hindrances with the five factors of first jhāna.
+3. The commentaries contrast the Five Hindrances with the five factors of first jhāna.
 [Hindrances] [Jhāna] // [Directed thought and evaluation] [Sloth and torpor] [Doubt] [Rapture] [Ill-will] [Happiness] [Restlessness and worry] [Unification] [Sensual desire]

 Story: Ajahn Boon Choo dispels sloth and torpor.
 [Ajahn Boon Choo] [Devotion to wakefulness]